sobolevn/ship-it-boardgame/README.md

 I once played https://www.deployordie.com/ game, which motivated me to invent my own game in a similar setting.

-Some people also say that this game sounds similar to https://www.explodingkittens.com but I haven't played it and cannot verify it just yet (it is now in my TODO list).
+It is also quite similar to https://www.explodingkittens.com in some aspects.

 ## LICENSE